-If a report is determined to be unsubstantiated, unfounded, false or malicious, the designated safeguarding lead will consider whether the child and/or person who made the allegation is in need of help or may have abused someone else and this is a cry for help.
+If a report is determined to be unsubstantiated, unfounded, false or malicious, the designated safeguarding lead will consider whether the child and/or person who made the allegation needs help or may have abused someone else and this is a cry for help.
 The school may consider whether the behavior policy will be introduced at this stage.